 As it turns out, there is a technique called "fox walking" that is used to promote a forefoot strike while barefoot walking.
-I have been practicing this a lot lately; not just around the house, but also when I am out walking.
+I have been practicing this a lot lately; not just around the house, but also when I am out walking in minimalist shoes.
 It feels really great now that I have mastered the technique.
-It really does make me feel taller and I am walking faster without any extra effort.
+It makes me feel taller and I am walking faster without any extra effort.
 It also makes me more aware of how my foot lands when I am running.

 This style of walking will feel a bit unnatural at first, but as you get the knack of it, you will love it!
 Try it at home first in your bare feet.

 2) As you step forward, continue to let the ball of the foot come down first, keeping your heel slightly raised.
 As the forefoot comes down, there will be a slight roll inward (the outside by the little toe touches first and then the inside by the big toe).
 Slightly raising your heel as you land will help you get the feel for this movement.

 Try not to bounce.
 The movement will feel springy, but it should be smooth and graceful—not bouncy.

-And don't worry too much about the inward roll.
+And don't worry too much about the inward roll of the foot.
 If you find that complicates the movement too much, just leave it for now and try to add it in later.
 You will still get a good forefoot landing without it.